IlyasMoutawwakil/IlyasMoutawwakil/README.md

 ### Hi there 👋

 - 🔭 Currently working on navigation data processing, temporal and spatio-temporal forecasting as part of my internship at <a href="https://sysnav.org" target="blank">Sysnav</a>.
-- 🌱 Learning everything I can learn about GIS and Time series processing.
+- 🌱 Learning everything I can learn about Data science (Machine Learning/Time Series Analysis/Computer Vision/NLP/Deep Learning..).
-- 👯 I’m actively looking for interesting open source GIS / Time Series to contribute to.
+- 👯 I’m actively looking for interesting open source Machine learning or python projects to contribute to.
 Glad to have contributed to <a href="https://github.com/alan-turing-institute/sktime">sktime</a> and <a href="https://github.com/wdm0006/pygeohash">pygeohash</a>.
 - 🤔 Most importantly, I'm looking for my next internship starting in February.

 <p align="center">